raspberrypilearning/trained-vision-app/en/step_5.md

 --- /collapse ---

-There's a lot of code already provided for you, but it's all for creating the game and capturing an image from your computer's camera.
+There's a lot of code already provided for you, but it's all to create the game and capture an image from your computer's camera.
 First, run the program as it is to get an idea of how the game will work.

 --- task ---